-- In the section labeled Add a New Record enter a domain pointed to the IP of the server the customer wishes to receive mail at, set the priority to 0, and click Add New Record:
+- Enter a domain pointed to the IP of the server the customer wishes to receive mail at, set the priority to 0, and click Add Record

 To assist with correcting this issue, please follow our guide on using MX records:

 Similar to MX records, the most common WWW errors are related to the records pointed to the wrong place.
-This will unfortunately not display an error when doing a DNS check, and you will have to manually check to see that your IP is correct.
+Unfortunately, this will not display an error when doing a DNS check, and you will have to manually check to see that your IP is correct.

-There should be an A record for your domain name, and a CNAME for your WWW subdomain that points to your domain name.
-This way, both your domain and WWW subdomain resolve to the same IP address.
-Make sure that your IP address points to the IP address that shows in the server information inside of your cPanel:
+There should be an A record for your domain name and a CNAME for your WWW subdomain pointing to your domain name.
+This way, both your domain and WWW subdomain resolve to the same Shared IP address.
+Make sure that your IP address points to the IP address that shows in the server information inside of your cPanel.

-Like many servers, HostGator servers have multiple IP addresses and each cPanel may only have one.
-For your domain to resolve to your site, it must be pointed to the IP of your cPanel rather than the server IP in your welcome email.
+Like many servers, HostGator servers have multiple IP addresses, and each cPanel may only have one.
+For your domain to resolve to your site, it must be pointed to the Shared IP Address of your cPanel rather than the server IP in your Welcome email.

 Also, ensure that there are no extra records.
 Some advanced configurations allow users to use multiple A records, and so it is possible to create a zone file with a domain pointed to multiple IP addresses.
 However, this is only for advanced users and is not covered by this article.
 Remove any duplicate records for your domain if you have not configured this deliberately.